schluo/check_mk_vplex_plugin/README.md

 The plugin can be used to get performance values as well as health status
-To get performance values use the "-m stats" option.
-The filter file "vplex_stats_filter" will define the list of relevant values (substrings in the filter file will be considered)
+To get performance values use the `-m stats` option.
+The filter file _vplex_stats_filter_ will define the list of relevant values (substrings in the filter file will be considered)
 To get health status information use the -m option followed by the Vplex platform context (`configuration | back-end | front-end | cache | consistency-group | wan hardware | cluster_witness | vpn io-aborts`)

 Define a check within Check_MK under "Classical active and passive Monitoring checks".